 Habitat restoration projects

-Over the last five years, the Washington Department of Fish and Wildlife (WDFW) initiated the design process for five “reach-scale” habitat restoration projects in different river sub-basins throughout the Chehalis Basin, including the Skookumchuck, Wynoochee, Satsop, and Newaukum rivers, and on Stillman Creek, a tributary to the South Fork Chehalis River.
+Over the last five years, the Washington Department of Fish and Wildlife (WDFW) initiated the design process for four “reach-scale” habitat restoration projects in different river sub-basins throughout the Chehalis Basin, including the Skookumchuck, Wynoochee, and Satsop rivers, and on Stillman Creek, a tributary to the South Fork Chehalis River.

-These five projects will intensively restore up to 13 miles of aquatic and riparian habitat.
-Funding is provided by the Washington State Legislature through the Department of Ecology’s Office of Chehalis Basin.
+These four projects intensively restored up to 13 miles of aquatic and riparian habitat.
+Funding was provided by the Washington State Legislature through the Department of Ecology’s Office of Chehalis Basin.

 Habitat restoration projects